PlotPyStack/PlotPy/doc/features/items/builder.rst

 The `builder` module provides a builder singleton class that can be used to simplify the creation of plot items.

-.. autodata:: plotpy.core.builder.make
+.. autodata:: plotpy.builder.make

-.. autoclass:: plotpy.core.builder.LUTAlpha
+.. autoclass:: plotpy.builder.LUTAlpha
    :members:

-.. autoclass:: plotpy.core.builder.PlotItemBuilder
+.. autoclass:: plotpy.builder.PlotItemBuilder
    :members: